Top 10 Challenges of Studying Abroad and How to Overcome Them

 - Joining clubs or organizations on campus and making an effort to meet new people can help combat feelings of isolation

-5. Managing academics and personal responsibilities
+5. Managing Books and Bills

 This is one of the common yet considered one of the biggest challenges of studying abroad for new students.
-The biggest benefit of living in hostels or at home might be not having to do your own chores, but when starting your journey in a foreign country this certainly would be referred to as a non benefit at least in the initial days or months.
+The biggest benefit of living in hostels or at home might be not having to do your chores, but when starting your journey in a foreign country this certainly would be referred to as a benefit at least in the initial days or months.

-- Ensure to maintain a systematized daily route and do not slump off from completing the day’s tasks.
+Be sure to maintain a systematized daily route and do not slump off from completing the day’s tasks.

-- Make sticky notes of next-day requirements and paste them in the most viewed place so you do not forget or rush at the last minute.
+Make sticky notes of next-day requirements and paste them in the most viewed place so you do not forget or rush at the last minute.

-- Learn to prioritize – lectures are not adjustable as they have their slots fixed for the remaining time, so try to utilize them wisely.
+Learn to prioritize – lectures are not adjustable as they have their slots fixed for the remaining time, so try to utilize them wisely.

 In India, where most colleges and schools have been restricted to the standard or primitive method of learning, the new country might need you to push yourself harder.
 Mostly it is witnessed that the learning experience abroad is not just about classroom lectures but has many other factors like research, live projects, long hours to spend in the library to search for references, on-the-ground projects, internships, and many more.
+This instant shift can produce significant academic challenges study abroad as students adapt to new teaching methods and expectations.

-Irrespective of the requirement to adapt to the different education structure or pedagogy abroad, accounting for the benefits of the facilities provided and future score, 94% of Indian students are willing to plan or study abroad this year (A report by India today)
+Irrespective of the requirement to adapt to the different education structure or pedagogy abroad, accounting for the benefits of the facilities provided and future score, 94% of Indian students are willing to plan or study abroad this year

 How to Overcome